-This experience allows me to make useful observations about a designer's work which they often haven't considered.
+My years of experience observing user behaviour allows me to make useful observations about a designer's work which they often haven't considered.

 Startups to large organisations

-As a consultant I worked with organisations from large organisations, like the BBC, through to early-stage startups.
+As a consultant I have worked with large organisations, like the BBC, through to early-stage startups.

 Don't take my word for it